Kelvedon Hills Reserve is 2,300 hectares of rich, varied and iconic high-conservation land. It is the TLC’s second-largest reserve, after Five Rivers.

 A property this size makes a huge difference – there is habitat here for over 40 rare and threatened species, including 11 that are nationally threatened.
 The property’s wet gullies and river valleys provide refuges in a hotter drier climate, and the connectivity of landscapes give species room to move in times of crisis.
-The property is bounded by large areas of existing, nature reserves including Dry Creek Nature Reserve and Eastern Tiers Conservation Area, providing a huge overall impact that will make a lasting contribution to conservation across the landscape, and with Kelvedon’s connections to TLC’s Little Swanport and Prosser River Reserves, protecting this landscape will result in 3,500 ha of contiguous private reserves.
+The property is bounded by large areas of existing, nature reserves including Dry Creek Nature Reserve and Eastern Tiers Conservation Area, providing a huge overall impact that makes a lasting contribution to conservation across the landscape, and with Kelvedon’s connections to TLC’s Little Swanport and Prosser River Reserves, protecting this landscape has resulted in 3,500 ha of contiguous private reserves.

 natural values and context

 Just south of Swansea on Tasmania’s picturesque east coast, Kelvedon Hills is bounded by two rivers, the Meredith and the Stoney.
 The diversity in habitat types, condition and connections between these river systems is one of the unique features of the property.
 Rolling hills of grassy woodland and forest extend back into the Great Eastern Tiers, providing a critical link to other protected areas for the many species that live here.